sabre-io/http/README.md

 $request = new MyRequest($request);
 ```

-And that's it, we now have an `isLoggedIn` method, without having to mess
+And that's it; we now have an `isLoggedIn` method, without having to mess
 with the core instances.